 Serve as an AmeriCorps Member with Habitat for Humanity of Dane County

-Habitat for Humanity of Dane County is actively recruiting AmeriCorps members to serve our community!
+Habitat for Humanity of Dane County is actively recruiting full- and part-time AmeriCorps members to serve our community!
 AmeriCorps members play an integral role in what we do, helping us serve more families, recruit and lead more volunteers, and build more homes.
 During your year of service, you’ll gain insight into working within a nonprofit organization through hands-on experience in leadership and community development.

 Why become an AmeriCorps member?